broneks/oneTask/README.md

 Concept by: Tyler S.

+Graphics & Design by: Ann T.

-Collaborating with: Ann T. & Becca M.
+Witty Writing by: Becca M.

 To Do: